josimard/angular-requirejs-seed/README.md

 ## What else is in there?

-Good practices for overall productivity, code maintanability, ease-of-debugging and most of all keeping it simple as possible but ready for scaling.
+Good practices for overall productivity, code maintanability, ease-of-debugging and most of all keeping it simple as possible, but ready for scaling.

-- _Comments_: preaching commenting your code by example.
+- _Comments_: commenting code by example.
-- Localization using the [RequireJS i18n plugin](https://github.com/requirejs/i18n) for it's simplicity, see the [Localization](https://github.com/josimard/angular-requirejs-seed/blob/master/app/js/services/Localization.js) module.
+- Simple localization using the [RequireJS i18n plugin](https://github.com/requirejs/i18n) for it's simplicity, see the [Localization](https://github.com/josimard/angular-requirejs-seed/blob/master/app/js/services/Localization.js) module.
-- [Dynamic routing](https://github.com/josimard/angular-requirejs-seed/blob/master/app/js/core/Routing.js): to handle more cases, flexibility, route localization and page title changes, etc.
 - A simple ASYNC [boot](https://github.com/josimard/angular-requirejs-seed/blob/master/app/boot.js) procedure.
 - [Normalize.css](http://necolas.github.io/normalize.css/)